DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 While Jeanne is admired and revered knight.

 "Jeanne-sama office is on third floor.
-We already informed her so we can go straight to it.
+We already informed them so we can go straight to it.
 Oh and here we conserve electricity so elevator is shut down.
 We'll take stairs."